 I think it’s safe to say that we’re all pretty certain that life gets in the way of relationships.
 We’ve all got washing to be done and deadlines at work and Aunty Maureen’s 50th and well, as a result of this, we sometimes forget to give our other half’s the attention that they need.
 So, with this in mind, me and the big man make a conscious effort to do things away from our flat and away from where we live so that we’ve got no distractions and generally just have a pretty good time away from familiarity and reality.
 So where did we go this month?

-The luxury B&B we found was, to our surprise, right in the middle of the city which was perfect as it was only a short walk from Waverley train station, but it was far enough out to avoid the noise and general hustle and bustle that you come to find in a city centre.
+This luxury B&B in Edinburgh we found was, to our surprise, right in the middle of the city which was perfect as it was only a short walk from Waverley train station, but it was far enough out to avoid the noise and general hustle and bustle that you come to find in a city centre.
 Upon arrival, we were greeted by the owner – the lovely Louise.
 As an incredibly friendly and hospitable host, she brought us in out of the cold and gave us a wee tour of the house – which was completely immaculate, modern and welcoming.

 The room we were allocated – The Garden Suite – was perfect.
 It was clean, cosy and luxurious, again with a Scottish theme, in the form of complimentary Noble Isle toiletries, homemade Scottish tablet and a small decanter of whiskey.
 First thing’s first, we chose what we wanted for breakfast the following morning – a big selection to choose from!
 We both opted for full Scottish breakfasts (at a time of our choosing) which was made to order in the morning, and what a way to start the day that was.
 Everything was cooked to perfection and if that wasn’t enough, there was a whole continental breakfast available as well just in case you weren’t quite satisfied, which we definitely were.